 The most interesting part of the book is the Hyper-Sociality Index, based on four pillars:

-Networks vs Channels: “Data and knowledge flow through channels, whereas networks allow knowledge to flow.”
+Networks vs Channels — “Data and information flow through channels, whereas networks allow knowledge to flow.”

-Social Messiness vs Process and Hierarchy: “SEAMS: sensing, engaging, activating, measuring, storytelling” [Note: this does not align with the Cynefin framework that advocates a "Probe-Sense-Respond" approach so I think SEAMS lacks the flexibility necessary in complex environments.]
+Social Messiness vs Process and Hierarchy — “SEAMS: sensing, engaging, activating, measuring, storytelling” [Note: this does not align with the Cynefin framework that advocates a Probe — Sense — Respond approach to complexity, so I think SEAMS lacks the flexibility necessary in complex environments.]

 The authors pose a similar question I have been asking for years as well, “Will traditional hierarchical organizations, with multiple levels of management between the tribes and corporate decision makers, enjoy any sort of advantage in a hyper-social future?”